raybai07/NC_COPD_causal_inference/README.md

 This folder contains code to implement the model with vape shop density (zero-truncated and log-transformed) as the exposure.
 All files in this folder must be saved in the SAME local directory for the code to run.
 The main scripts are as follows:
 * `Car_Stage_1_vape_shops.R`: Implements the Stage 1 generalized propensity score (GPS) model for vape shop density
 * `Car_Stage_2_vape_shops.R`: Implements the Stage 2 outcome regression model for estimating the causal relative risk of vape shpo density on the number of COPD ED visits
-* `get_exposure_response_curve_vape_shops.R`: This estimates the causal exposure-response curve with the average causal effect of vape shop density on the number of COPD ED visits
+* `get_exposure_response_curve_vape_shops.R`: This estimates the causal exposure-response curve for the average causal effect of vape shop density on the number of COPD ED visits
 * `GPS_CAR_model.stan`: MCMC sampler for fitting the Stage 1 GPS model
 * `outcome_CAR_mode.stan`: MCMC sampler for fitting the Stage 2 outcome regression model